 IRS Wage Garnishment Process

 Unlike other creditors, the IRS is not required to obtain a judgment prior to garnishing your wages.
 However, they must still follow certain due-process steps prior to the garnishment.
 The IRS must provide:

 - written notice of the back taxes due, including an itemization of the charges – tax, interest, penalties and due date

 - an opportunity for you to pay the debt or make payment arrangements

-If you do not pay the debt and made no arrangements for payment, the IRS may decide to garnish your wages.
+If you do not pay the debt and made no arrangements for payment, the IRS may decide to garnish your wages or apply bank levies.
 If that is the case, the IRS will send Publication 1494 to your employer explaining how to calculate the exempt amount of your wages.
 Your employer will then provide you with a Statement of Exemptions and Filing Status to complete and return within three days.
 If you fail to return this statement, your employer will calculate your exemption as if you are married filing separately with one exemption.

 Note: If you have other sources of income as well, the IRS can allocate the exemptions to that other income source and garnish 100% of your income from this employer.

 Can I Get Fired For Having My Wages Garnished?

 As of February 2017, your employer may not fire you for one wage garnishment because it is protected by the Consumer Credit Protection Act.
 More than one garnishment however, is not protected and you may be lawfully terminated.

 Options To Get Rid of an IRS Wage Garnishment